oroinc/documentation/commerce/user_guide/getting_started/widgets_today_calendar.rst

 - :ref:`Start a Hangout Meeting <doc-activities-events-actions-hangout>`
 - :ref:`Remove a Context from a Calendar Event <doc-activities-events-actions-contextdel>`

+You can also view, edit, and delete tasks.
+See the action descriptions:

+- :ref:`View a Task <doc-activities-tasks-actions-view>`
+- :ref:`Edit a Task <doc-activities-tasks-actions-edit>`
+- :ref:`Delete a Task <doc-activities-tasks-actions-delete>`

 See Also
 --------

+Calendar events:

 :ref:`Calendar Events <doc-activities-events>`